-Hydraulic Oil Reservoir (Located beneath entrance step) -Typical View
+Hydraulic Oil Reservoir (Located inside left exterior compartment behind front tire) -Typical View

 NOTE: Only fill the hydraulic reservoir with the jacks in the retracted (UP) position.
 Adding fluid with the jacks in any other position will cause fluid to leak through the breather/fill cap.